 Nearby is the lake.
 This offers some great views and makes for a good walk going around.
 There are refreshments available such as drinks and snacks.
 There are also swan boats that you can use with a friend to go around the lake that way.

-Otherwise, there are numerous restaurants, coffee shops, bars and souvenir shops all around.
+Otherwise, there are numerous restaurants, coffee shops, bars, and souvenir shops all around.
 This is not to mention the street sellers and food stalls offering grilled food and other snacks.

-The Nature of the Town
+The Nature Of The Town

 Following the road by the church leads to the Ham Rong Mountain area.
 Tickets are needed to enter and see the beautiful gardens on display.
 Trekking up the mountain allows for some of the best panoramic views of the town.

 Probably the most famous mountain in the town is the highest in the whole of the Indochinese Peninsula.
-Phan Xi Păng, also spelt as Fangsipan, is 3143 meters tall, making it nearly 500 meters higher than Thailand’s tallest mountain.
+Phan Xi Păng, also spelled as Fangsipan, is 3143 meters tall, making it nearly 500 meters higher than Thailand’s tallest mountain.
 Using a train, cable car and making your way up many steps, it is possible to make it to the peak.
 For views of the whole area and mountain range, this is the place to go.

 There are also several waterfalls to be seen nearby.
 Love Waterfall (Thác Tình Yêu), located in the Hoàng Liên National Park is one example.
 It is said to be the most picturesque than the Silver Waterfall (Thác Bạc).
 Silver Waterfall is closer to Sapa town and can still make for a great sight.

 Surrounding the town are the rice terraces.
 These can be amazing to see as they show how the locals have adapted the land for their farming purposes.